Aloha Surf Hotel

 No analysis available

-Listings repeatedly mention on-site or basement laundry (e.g., 'laundry machines onsite in the basement', 'coin laundry in the building') which indicates building laundry exists but does not support laundry on every floor.
-I searched for phrases like 'laundry on each floor', 'laundry room on every floor' and found none.
+Listings mention coin-operated / basement laundry machines and 'community laundry' but contain no language indicating laundry facilities on every floor.
+I searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.

 No analysis available